Web & Knowledge Manager

 Communications & Publications Manager

 Carmen Graciela Díaz is a Puerto Rican journalist with more than a decade in writing and publishing.
 Carmen holds two master’s degrees, one from Columbia Journalism School in Arts and Culture reporting and the other from Universidad del Sagrado Corazón in Cultural Studies.
 She wrote her first book on the history of groundbreaking Puerto Rican publication, Avance.
 She has worked with Univision News Digital, El Nuevo Día and Primera Hora writing on arts journalism, lifestyle, entertainment, education and Hispanic issues.
-Over the years, Carmen has profiled several significant artists including Marina Abramovic, John Malkovich, Junot Díaz, Oliver Stone and Jane Goodall.
-She is currently an adjunct lecturer teaching journalism at Lehman College.
+Over the years, Carmen has profiled several significant figures including Marina Abramovic, John Malkovich, Junot Díaz, Alexandria Ocasio-Cortez, Oliver Stone, and Jane Goodall.
+Until recently she was an adjunct lecturer teaching journalism at Lehman College.
 She currently teaches the Craft of Journalism class in Spanish at the Craig Newmark Graduate School of Journalism at CUNY.
 Her thesis on the life of Puerto Rico’s first openly gay writer, Manuel Ramos Otero, was published in Centro, Hunter College’s Puerto Rican Studies journal, Centro, in 2018.
 Her most recent English piece, published in Medium, is a reflection on translation and identity.